-You may have heard diabetes described as an epidemic in the U.S. After all, over 30 million Americans (about 10 percent of the population) have diabetes, according to the Centers for Disease Control and Prevention (CDC).
+You may have heard diabetes described as an epidemic in the U.S. After all, more than 37 million Americans (nearly 10 percent of the population) have diabetes, according to the Centers for Disease Control and Prevention (CDC).
 But that figure can be misleading.

 The vast majority of Americans with diabetes, over 95 percent, have type 2.
 The rest have type 1 diabetes.
-And, although both forms of disease can have similar symptoms, type 2 diabetes causes are totally different from type 1 diabetes causes.
+Although both forms of disease can have similar symptoms, type 2 diabetes causes are totally different from type 1 diabetes causes.

 Type 2 diabetes is primarily the result of lifestyle factors; being overweight and sedentary are key factors.
 But type 1 diabetes causes have nothing to do with how much or what a person eats, or whether they exercise regularly, the CDC notes.